ronitd2002/ronitd2002/README.md

 ---
 # Hello World !

-My name is **Ronit Dutta** and I am a final year student at the Indian Institute of Technology, Kharagpur.
+My name is **Ronit Dutta** and I am a final year student at the **Indian Institute of Technology, Kharagpur**.
 I work primarily in the field of quantum computing and machine learning.
 I am also very enthusiastic about participating in competitions and hackathons regarding the same.

 ## Background